ImmutableSoft/AutoLM/README.md

 [ImmutableSoft Inc.](https://immutablesoft.org/) furthers
 their goal of a future where software sales and distribution are open and decentralized with the introduction of the Automated License Manager, or AutoLM.
-Coupled with the a decentralized and publicly audit-able resale ecosystem, digital product activations are transformed into digital assets of increased value, while increasing overall afford-ability and desirability.
+Coupled with a decentralized and publicly audit-able resale ecosystem, digital product activations are transformed into digital assets of increased value, while increasing overall afford-ability and desirability.

-Together with a software creator presence on the [Immutable Ecosystem](https://ecosystem.immutablesoft.org), the AutoLM empowers the software creators application with sales distribution and automation.
+Together with a software creator presence on the [Immutable Ecosystem](https://ecosystem.immutablesoft.org), the AutoLM empowers a software creators' application with sales distribution and automation, creating a valuable digital activation asset for each end user who purchases.
 Leveraging the monetizable, decentralized and immutable Ethereum database, AutoLM is able to automate the sales and/or activation processes within a creator controlled license activation and